-Our pulp and paper mills, sawmills and woodlands operations are covered by environmental management systems (EMS) – the majority certified to stringent ISO 14001 standards1.
-In 2016, we maintained ISO 14001 EMS certification at already certified pulp and paper mills, wood products facilities and Canadian woodlands with the exception of our Produits Forestiers Mauricie (Quebec) sawmill, which was temporarily closed during its recertification audit.
+Our pulp and paper mills, sawmills and woodlands operations are covered by environmental management systems (EMS) – the majority certified to stringent ISO 14001 standards.1 In 2016, we maintained ISO 14001 EMS certification at already-certified pulp and paper mills, wood products facilities and Canadian woodlands with the exception of our Produits Forestiers Mauricie (Quebec) sawmill, which was temporarily closed during its recertification audit.
 We also obtained for the first time ISO 14001 certification at our Atikokan and Ignace (Ontario) sawmills.

-During the year, Resolute also began transitioning to the new ISO 14001:2015 environmental management system certification at our operations, working to comply with the increasingly stringent and far reaching requirements of the standard.
-The EMS at our Thunder Bay (Ontario) pulp and paper mill among the first in Canada to be successfully recertified under the ISO 14001:2015 standard, which requires better integration with other business activities, the identification of compliance obligations including stakeholder requirements, and emphasizes continuous improvement and performance monitoring.
+During the year, Resolute also began transitioning to the new ISO 14001:2015 environmental management system certification at our operations, working to comply with the increasingly stringent and far-reaching requirements of the standard.
+The EMS at our Thunder Bay (Ontario) pulp and paper mill is among the first in Canada to be successfully recertified under the ISO 14001:2015 standard, which requires better integration with other business activities, the identification of compliance obligations including stakeholder requirements, and emphasizes continuous improvement and performance monitoring.

 Proactive Approach to Preventing Environmental Incidents

-Our employees have worked collaboratively across all levels of the organization to instill a preventative and proactive approach to environmental management, including developing and implementing environmental risk audits designed to identify potential non-compliances or environmental risks before incidents occur.
+Our employees have worked collaboratively across all levels of the organization to instill a preventive and proactive approach to environmental management, including developing and implementing environmental risk audits designed to identify potential non-compliances or environmental risks before incidents occur.
 In 2016, we completed the first full three-year cycle of environmental risk audits at all of our pulp and paper mills.

 Other initiatives include employee outreach and education tools to support a culture change towards environmental incident prevention, rather than reactive management.
 Such initiatives include a 360 degree risk assessment system, environmental training for supervisors and managers, one-on-one environmental meetings with employees, and a robust near-miss reporting system based on our successful health and safety incident management approach.

-In the rare event that an environmental incident does occur, our operations and Environment groups review all incident investigations and action plans.
+In the rare event that an environmental incident does occur, our operations and Environment group review all incident investigations and action plans.
 Our incident management approach includes a comprehensive tracking system to ensure efficient reporting, as well as specific procedures for the internal communication of environmental incidents with the purpose of sharing key learnings between facilities.
-A formal investigation is always required so that efficient preventive measure can be put in place.
+A formal investigation is always required so that efficient preventive measures can be put in place.